 The long-lasting consequences of a data breach can be devastating, particularly if your PII or PHI end up on the Dark Web.
 The information could be in circulation there indefinitely, making you vulnerable to further harm.

 Recent events have demonstrated the devastating impact that data breaches can have on individuals and organizations.
-That's why SelfKey is emphasizing the importance of security and privacy when it comes to online interactions and digital identities.
+That's why SelfKey is emphasizing the importance of security when it comes to online interactions and digital identities.

 By developing decentralized solutions with Self Sovereign Identity in mind, SelfKey is using the potential of modern technology in its aim to counteract these breaches.
 AI-powered proof of individuality is one solution that may fight against maliciously used AI, to prevent identity theft.

 It's important to raise awareness about data breaches and their potential consequences.
 To teach individuals and organizations about how to prevent them or how to respond in case one occurs.

 In this modern, digital world, we have normalized sharing our personal data online.
 However, this does not mean that our personal information is necessarily safe.

 In fact, data breaches are becoming more and more common, and the consequences can be severe and irreversible.
 That's why it's crucial for individuals and organizations to take caution when sharing and storing their personal data.